-- Align wild-type and mutant sequences to predicted files.
-This time, there should be no "doubled reads", and sequence analysis uses standard methods (see example below). - \\\Once sequences are confirmed in F2 individuals, mutant construction is completed, and allele designation should be assigned.
+- After genotyping F2 embryos, set up a PCR reaction for sequencing using homozygous wild-type and mutant embryo lysis for templates, as described on page 23. - Submit PCR products for sequencing. - Align wild-type and mutant sequences to predicted files.
+This time, there should be no overlapping reads, and sequence analysis uses standard methods (see example below). - Once sequences are confirmed in F2 individuals, mutant construction is completed, and allele designation should be assigned.
 Each research group must obtain a unique identifier for their alleles from ZFIN (http://zfin.org/action/feature/line-designations); for instance, the Amacher lab uses "oz" alleles to designate the lines we generate at Ohio State University.

-Example of sequence analysis on six1aoz9 heterozygotes and homozygotes
+Example of sequence analysis on six1a^{oz9} heterozygotes and homozygotes

-1) Assign "ambiguous" base names to doubled reads in heterozygous sequence:
+1) Assign "ambiguous" base names to overlapping reads in heterozygous sequence: